aiidateam/aiida-pseudo/docs/source/design.rst

     family = PseudoPotentialFamily(label='pseudos/upf').store()
     family.append(pseudos)

-Note that as with any ``Group``, it has to be stored before nodes can be added.
+Note that as with any :py:class:`~aiida.orm.Group`, it has to be stored before nodes can be added.
 If you have a folder on disk that contains various pseudopotentials for different elements, there is an even easier way to create the family automatically:

 .. code-block:: python